hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 Default is `false`.

 !!!note
-    This option is only available only from v0.8.2 or when [building from source](../Installation/Build-From-Source.md).
-    For v0.8.1, refer to [Ropsten section on Starting Pantheon page](../Getting-Started/Starting-Pantheon.md#run-a-node-on-ropsten-testnet).
+    This option is only available only from v0.8.2.
+For v0.8.1, refer to [Starting Pantheon](../Getting-Started/Starting-Pantheon.md#run-a-node-on-ropsten-testnet).

 ### rpc-enabled